 Real-time ray tracing will enable video game developers to simulate lighting effects that are more realistic in terms of both appearance and behaviour.
 This will help to make in-game environments look more convincing than ever before.

-The only issue with the RTX 2080?
+The only issues with the RTX 2080?
 The cheaper GTX 1080 Ti still competes when it comes to bog-standard performance power.
-So it comes down to one almighty decision: are ray tracing and DLSS good enough to merit an RTX 2080 investment?

 Related: Best graphics card